thoughtbot/maintaining-open-source-projects/book/02-community.md

 information.
 I personally link to [yourbugreportneedsmore.info](http://yourbugreportneedsmore.info).

-Steve Klabnik [refers to this type of work as “gardening”]: you regularly pull out the weeds to keep it clean, in the particular case he describes, the Ruby on Rails issue tracker.
+Steve Klabnik, who helps tend to the Ruby on Rails issue tracker, [refers to this type of work as “gardening”]: you regularly pull out the weeds to keep it clean.

 [refers to this type of work as “gardening”]: http://words.steveklabnik.com/how-to-be-an-open-source-gardener